Admission

 Students with strong academic records who plan to continue in the Graduate School usually find it advantageous to apply for admission to a BAM degree program.
 Application is made to the Graduate School through the appropriate academic department.
 Application and admission may occur as early as the junior year; consult individual departments for their exact timing.
 The College of Engineering and Applied Science requires a minimum GPA of 3.000 for admission to this program; some departments may have higher requirements.
 Requirements for the two degrees are the same as those for two degrees taken separately: 128 credit hours for the BS degree (fewer credit hours for the BA in Computer Science or post-baccalaureate degree programs); plus 30 credit hours including 4–6 thesis hours (Plan I) or 30 credit hours (Plan II) for the MS degree.
 In some departments, up to 6 hours of graduate coursework may be applied to the undergraduate degree.

-For additional details on this program, contact the appropriate engineering academic department or the Graduate School.
+For additional details on this program, contact the appropriate engineering academic department/program or the Graduate School.